 Network a wide range of stakeholders with complementary skills: research laboratories, foundations, companies, associations, etc., in order to stimulate joint action linking local issues to global challenges.

 Enhance stakeholders' reflexivity through joint action and reflection.

 “Holding the increase in the global average temperature to well below 2 °C

 above pre-industrial levels” - Article 2 of the Paris Agreement

-In 2015, the signing of the Paris Agreement at COP 21 marked a decisive turning point in the fight against global warming.
-The signatory countries pledged to limit their greenhouse gas emissions and to work for a common response to the environmental crisis.
-2.0°C is becoming a global objective as well as a symbol, that of a fight for the preservation of our planet.
+In 2015, the signing of the Paris Agreement at COP 21 marked a turning point in the fight against climate change.
+The signatory countries pledged to work towards a joint response to the climate and environmental crisis.
+2°C becomes a global limit that must not be exceeded, and at the same time a symbol of the fight to preserve our planet.